M/S Microphone Preamp ToolMod MMV

-The ToolMod M/S Microphone Preamp is a complete frontend for recording with all kinds of stereo microphones.
-Two TM101 Mic Pre's are used as input amplifiers.
-The integration of the M/S matrix, microphones in M/S mode can be used with the ToolMod MMV as well.
-The M/S microphone preamp allows adjustments of the spatial image with the base width and direction controls of the M/S matrix and includes an elliptical equalizer as well as a stereo 5-band equalizer.
+The ToolMod M/S Stereo Recording Setis a complete frontend for recording with all kinds of stereo microphones.
+A matched pair of TM101 Mic Pre's is used as stereo input amplifier.
+Due to the integration of the M/S matrix TM130, microphones in M/S mode can be used as well.
+The set is completed with the special M/S EQ TM134 for frequency dependent base width control.
+The M/S stereo recording set allows adjustments of the spatial image with the base width and direction controls of the M/S matrix that includes an elliptical EQ and the M/S equalizer.
+The Set is also well suited for stereo mastering.

 PRO AUDIO :